The district will use assessments as one indication of the success and quality of the district's

 The district will annually assess the English reading, writing and oral language skills of district

 The district will implement the components of the Missouri Assessment Program (MAP) in order

-to monitor the progress of all students in meeting the Show-Me Standards, as set forth by the
+to monitor the progress of all students in meeting the standards adopted by the Missouri State Board

 End-of-course (EOC) assessments will be administered in accordance with law and the rules of the